shaack/bootstrap-input-spinner/README.md

     autoDelay: 500, // ms holding before auto value change
     autoInterval: 100, // speed of auto value change
     boostThreshold: 10, // boost after these steps
-    boostMultiplier: "auto", // you can also set a constant number as multiplier
+    boostMultiplier: "auto" // you can also set a constant number as multiplier }
-    locale: null // the locale for number rendering; if null, the browsers language is used }
 ```